BMizusaki/pre-post_plasticity/README.md

-# pre-post_plasticity
+# Synaptic plasticity locus
-Simulations of pre- and postsynaptic plasticity
+Simulations of pre- and postsynaptic plasticity used in the manuscript "Pre- and postsynaptically expressed spike-timing-dependent plasticity contribute differentially to neuronal learning"